 On the map below, click on a state to learn the state’s PTA licensing requirements, download License Applications, Find PT Board contact info, and more.

-Below the map is more general information regarding getting your license as a PTA.
+Below the map is more general information regarding getting your physical therapist assistant license.

 State PTA License Requirements

 Physical therapist assistant licenses are earned at the state level.
 So, each state has its own rules and guidelines for applying for and receiving a physical therapy assistant license.
 Most states have a Physical Therapy Board, or something similar, that regulates applications for PTA licensing.

 One thing in common among all states is that in order to work as a PTA you must have your state PTA license.